 King’s Day is a national holiday in The Netherlands when many people are dressed in orange.

-The Dutch wear orange on King’s Day to celebrate their national unity.
-King’s Day is celebrated on April 27th, the birthday of the present King of The Netherlands, King Willem-Alexander.
+The Dutch wear orange on King’s Day to celebrate the national unity of The Netherlands.
+King’s Day is celebrated on April 27th, the birthday of our present King of The Netherlands, King Willem-Alexander.

 Flea markets are organized on King’s Day all over The Netherlands.
 If you are not interested in flea markets, there will also be plenty of concerts and festivals you may want to attend as long as you wear your orange shirt.